Important information for Canadians in Florida

 Common believe has been that you must be absent for more that

 30 days before the days in the U.S. counter stops.
-This not true.
-Any
+It would appear

 full day that